sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 docker run --rm -v "$(pwd):/sitespeed.io" sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} https://www.sitespeed.io --plugins.add analysisstorer
 ~~~

-If you want to run plugins that you created yourself or that are shared from others, you can either install the plugin using npm (locally) and load it by name or point out the directory where the plugin lives.
+If you want to run plugins that you created yourself or that are shared from others, you can either install the plugin using npm (locally or globally) and load it by name or point out the directory where the plugin lives.

 ### Mount your plugin in Docker